 Address: Av.
 José María Morelos 400, RUTA INDEPENDENCIA, Centro, 68000 Oaxaca de Juárez, Oaxaca, Mexico

 To help you navigate to these restaurants in Oaxaca, I’ve pinned them all on the map below.
 Click on the link for a live version of the map.

 FINAL THOUGHTS ON THE BEST RESTAURANTS IN OAXACA CITY

-Whatever your cup of tea may be – whether it be fondas, roadside stalls, or gourmet restaurants – Oaxaca has you covered.
-With this list of some of the best restaurants in Oaxaca, I hope so do we.
+Whatever your cup of tea may be – whether it be fondas, street food stalls, or gourmet restaurants – Oaxaca has you covered.
+With this list of the best restaurants in Oaxaca, I hope we do too.

 Some of the links in this article on the best Oaxaca restaurants are affiliate links.
 What that means is that we’ll get a small commission if you make a booking at no additional cost to you.
 As always, we only recommend products and services that we use ourselves and firmly believe in.
 We really appreciate your support as this helps us make more of these free travel guides. ¡Muchisimas gracias!